,

 Freelancers vs contractors

-You may also hear the term contractor in relation to self-employed work.
-Once again, there are no legal differences between the two, and it often comes down to the type of projects you take on.
+Some freelancers refer to themselves as contractors.
+There are no legal differences between the two, and it often comes down to the type of projects you take on.

 For example, contractors often take on longer term projects and may even work in the offices of their client.
-Contracting can be more common in some industries than others (such as IT and construction), so depending on the industry you’re working in, you may hear this term more frequently.
+Contracting can be a more common term in certain industries (such as IT and construction) – so depending on the industry you’re working in, you may hear this term more frequently.

 How to become a freelancer